Steve Sarkisian: Texas

-On January 2, 2021, Sarkisian was named the 31st head football coach at University of Texas at Austin.
-His initial contract at Texas was six years, $34.2 million.
+On January 2, 2021, Sarkisian was named the 31st head football coach at the University of Texas at Austin.
+His initial contract at Texas was for six years and $34.2 million.

 2021 season

 At the beginning of Sarkisian's first season as the head football coach at Texas, the Longhorns were ranked No. 21 in the AP Poll.
 Sarkisian began the year by leading the Longhorns to a 38–18 victory over the No. 23 ranked Louisiana Ragin' Cajuns.
-In Week 2 of the 2021 season, the Longhorns were defeated 21–40 by the Arkansas Razorbacks, in the first matchup in the Arkansas–Texas football rivalry since the 2014 Texas Bowl.
+In Week 2 of the 2021 season, the Longhorns were defeated 40-21 by the Arkansas Razorbacks, in the first matchup in the Arkansas–Texas football rivalry since the 2014 Texas Bowl.
 In the following weeks, Sarkisian led the Longhorns to a 58–0 victory over Rice, a 70–35 victory over Texas Tech, and a 32–27 victory over TCU.
 The Longhorns then proceeded to lose six consecutive games, which the program had not seen since the 1956 season.
 Though Sarkisian and the Longhorns finished the season with a disappointing 5–7 record, some bright spots included the second best offense in the Big 12 with 35.3 points per game and wide receiver Xavier Worthy receiving True Freshman All-American honors as well as being elected Big 12 Offensive Freshman of the Year and earning a spot on the 2021 All-Big 12 First Team.

+2022 season

+The Longhorns were unranked in the AP Poll to start Sarkisian's second year.
+After dominating the UL-Monroe Warhawks 52–10, Texas lost a close game to #1 Alabama in a game that saw star QB Quinn Ewers leave with injury as well as some questionable referee calls.
+After winning vs UTSA 41–20 in front of a record crowd at home, Sarkisian suffered an upset loss in OT to Texas Tech 34–31.
+After this loss, the Longhorns under Sarkisian would win six of their next eight games to finish the regular season 8–4, with the team's only losses coming to #11 Oklahoma State and #6 TCU by one score each.
+The highlight of the Longhorns' season would be a 49-0 domination of Oklahoma in the Red River Rivalry.

+After losing in the Alamo Bowl to Washington 27–20, Sarkisian's Texas Longhorns finished the 2022 season 8-5 and ranked #25 in the AP Poll, a drastic improvement over the year prior.